MK316/MK316.github.io/README.md

 ### Weblog: _Research tools for language research and teaching_
 ---
 ~~~
+>> Dec.2022
 >> What's NEW?
-(Dec.
-2022) -- I'm literally in love with chatGPT!
+I'm literally in love with chatGPT!
 This OpenAI model has really come in handy for me.
+You should try it RIGHT NOW.
 >> Wish you a happy new year!
 See you in 2023.
 ~~~